 - Offensive communication.

 Furthermore, discrimination can be direct or indirect.
 In other words, it can be based on direct comments, gestures, or behavior by your employer or co-worker, or it can manifest as an indirect and discriminatory effect.
 Discrimination does not have to be intentional.
-Call our experienced California work discrimination lawyer John W. Dalton.
+Call our experienced San Diego work discrimination lawyer John W. Dalton.
 Share your story, and let us fight for your rights!
 We offer free consultations.